LeandroMvSouza/Launchpad/v1/Launchpad-v1.md

   -  Motta, Fernando C. Prestes, and Isabella F. Gouveia VASCONCELOS.
 "A cultura organizacional."
 MOTTA, Fernando C. Prestes.
 Teoria geral da administração 3.1 (2002): 1-22.
 - #### [7]
   - Maggie Johnson and Max Senges.
 Learning to be a programmer in a complex organization: A case study on practice-based learning during the onboarding process at google.
 Journal of Workplace Learning, 22(3):180–194, 2010.
+- #### [8]
+  - M Ronald Buckley, Donald B Fedor, John G Veres, Danielle S Wiese, and Shawn M Carraher.
+Investigating newcomer expectations and job-related outcomes.
+Journal of Applied Psychology, 83(3):452, 1998.
+- #### [9]
+  -  Andrew Begel and Beth Simon.
+Struggles of new college graduates in their first software development job.
+In Proceedings of the 39th SIGCSE technical symposium on  Computer science education, pages 226–230, 2008.
 - [Slidesgo - Minimalist Grayscale Pitch Deck](https://slidesgo.com/theme/minimalist-grayscale-pitch-deck).